 As well as a smudge of brown kohl on the upper lash line, here Markle has added a flush of peachy-hued blusher that gives her a healthy-looking glow.

-For this day out, Markle instead opted for a deeper-toned blush that gave the impression of wind-pinched cheeks.
+Markle instead opted for a deeper-toned blush that gave the impression of wind-pinched cheeks for this day out.

-We very much enjoyed the extra-glowy highlighter Markle employed when she attended the RAF centenary celebration at Westminster Abbey earlier this year.
+We very much enjoyed the extra-glowy highlighter Markle employed when she attended the RAF centenary celebration at Westminster Abbey.

 Here, Markle's blusher gave her entire complexion a warm flush, just like the well-rested glow you get after a week's holiday.